 Prior to this speed limit reduction along Peachtree Industrial, the county had engineering and traffic studies done.
 They supported the reduction in speeds.
 Transportation staff drove these sections during peak hours and reviewed crash history and speed studies before recommending lower speed limits.

-Our Gwinnett County accident attorneys at the Law Offices of Shane Smith are hopeful that these lower speeds will reduce the crashes on this roadway.
+Our Gwinnett County accident attorneys at Shane Smith Law are hopeful that these lower speeds will reduce the crashes on this roadway.